scality/backbeat/docs/metrics.md

 This route returns the current throughput in number of completed operations per second (or number of objects replicating per second) and number of total bytes completing per second for the specified type and location name.

+Note throughput is averaged over the past 15 minutes of data collected so this metric is really an average throughput.

 **Example Output**: